The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 Source: skin secretion of leaf-climbing frogs of the genus Phyllobates.

-It has a strong cardiotoxic effect, causing extrasystole and ventricular fibrillation, paralyzes the respiratory muscles, myocardium and skeletal muscles.
-Persistently and irreversibly increases the permeability of the resting membrane for sodium ions, blocks axonal transport.
+It has a strong cardiotoxic effect, causing extrasystoles and fibrillation of the ventricles of the heart, paralyzing the respiratory muscles, myocardium and skeletal muscles.
+Persistently and irreversibly increases the permeability of the resting membrane for sodium ions and blocks axonal transport.

-The poisonousness of these frogs is such that you can even touch them.
-Skin secretions of leafolases contain batrachotoxin alkaloids, which, when ingested, cause arrhythmia, fibrillation, and cardiac arrest.
+The poisonousness of these frogs is such that you can’t even touch them.
+The skin secretions of leafhoppers contain alkaloids-batrachotoxins, which, when ingested, cause arrhythmia, fibrillation and cardiac arrest.

-Tree frogs do not exceed 5 cm in length, usually brightly colored in gold, black-orange and black-yellow tones (warning coloration).
-If you are brought to South America from Nicaragua to Colombia, do not grab them with your hands.
+Tree frogs do not exceed 5 cm in length and are usually brightly colored in gold, black-orange and black-yellow (warning coloration).
+If you get carried away to South America from Nicaragua to Colombia, don’t grab them with your hands.

-Antidote: there is no specific antidote, detoxification and symptomatic therapy is carried out.
-A strong antagonist is tetrodotoxin - wedge wedge ...
+Antidote: There is no specific antidote; detoxification and symptomatic therapy is carried out.
+A strong antagonist is tetrodotoxin - wedge by wedge...

-Source: contained in rays of six-rayed coral polyps Palythoa toxica, P. tuberculosa, P. caribacorum.
+Source: found in the rays of six-rayed coral polyps Palythoa toxica, P. tuberculosa, P. сaribacorum.

-cytotoxic poison.
-Damages the sodium-potassium pump of cells, disrupting the ion concentration gradient between the cell and the extracellular environment.
-Causes pain in the chest, as in angina pectoris, tachycardia, shortness of breath, hemolysis.
-Death occurs within the first few minutes after a polyp injection.
+Cytotoxic poison.
+Damages the sodium-potassium pump of cells, disrupting the gradient of ion concentrations between the cell and the intercellular environment.
+Causes pain in the chest, as with angina, tachycardia, difficulty breathing, hemolysis.
+Death occurs within the first few minutes after the injection into the polyp.

-The body of these polyps - the inhabitants of the coral reefs of the Indian and Pacific Oceans - does not consist of eight, as in ordinary corals, but of six or more than eight rays located on several corollas, usually a multiple of six.
+The body of these polyps - inhabitants of the coral reefs of the Indian and Pacific oceans - consists not of eight, like ordinary corals, but of six or more than eight, the number of rays located on several corollas, usually a multiple of six.

-Antidote: there is no specific antidote, symptomatic therapy is carried out.
-Animal studies show that simple vasodilators like papaverine or isosorbide dinitrate may be effective.
+Antidote: There is no specific antidote; symptomatic therapy is carried out.
+Animal studies suggest that simple vasodilators such as papaverine or isosorbide dinitrate may be effective.

 Diamphotoxin (0.000025 Kmg/kg)

-Source: the most powerful Poison of animal origin on our planet, contained in the hemolymph ("blood") of the larvae of the South African leaf beetle of the genus Diamphidia (D. Klocusta, D. Knigro-ornata, D. Kfemoralis), belonging to the same family with all known pests - colorado potato beetle.
+Source: the most powerful poison of animal origin on our planet, contained in the hemolymph (“blood”) of the larvae of the South African leaf beetle of the genus Diamphidia (D.Кlocusta, D.Кnigro-ornata, D.Кfemoralis), belonging to the same family with all known pest- Colorado potato beetle.
 Designed solely for protection from predators.

-A single-chain polypeptide that opens all sodium-potassium channels in the cell membrane for input, as a result of which the cell dies due to intracellular electrolyte imbalance.
-It has a neurotoxic and especially pronounced hemolytic effect, in a short period to reduce the content of hemoglobin in the blood by 75% due to the massive destruction of red blood cells.
-Bushmen still use crushed diamphidian larvae: an arrow lubricated with this slurry can knock down an adult 500-kilogram giraffe.
+A single-chain polypeptide that opens all sodium-potassium channels in the cell membrane “for entry”, as a result of which the cell dies due to an imbalance in the intracellular electrolyte balance.
+It has a neurotoxic and especially pronounced hemolytic effect; in a short period of time it reduces the hemoglobin content in the blood by 75% due to the massive destruction of red blood cells.
+Bushmen still use crushed larvae of diamphidia: an arrow smeared with this liquid can knock down an adult 500-kilogram giraffe.

 Adult beetles reach 10-12 mm in length.
-Females lay their eggs on the branches of Commiphora plants.
-The larvae burrow into the ground, pupate, and develop to a pupa in a few years.
+Females lay eggs on the branches of Commiphora plants.
+The larvae burrow into the ground, pupate and develop into a pupa over several years.
 Therefore, finding Diamphidia cocoons is not a problem for hunters.

-10. In tenth place is the poison of the Central Asian cobra (Naja oxiana).
+10. In tenth place is the venom of the Central Asian cobra (Naja oxiana).

-The poison of this snake is extremely strong.
-After the bite, the victim becomes lethargic, but soon the body begins to shake convulsions, breathing quickens, becomes superficial.
-Without the necessary assistance, death occurs within a few minutes as a result of paralysis of the respiratory tract.
+The venom of this snake is extremely strong.
+After the bite, the victim becomes lethargic, but soon the body begins to be shaken by convulsions, breathing quickens, and becomes shallow.
+Without necessary assistance death occurs within a few minutes as a result of paralysis of the respiratory tract.

-The main damaging component of the poison is neurotoxin II, the minimum sufficient dose (DL) is 0.085 mg / kg.
+The main damaging component of the venom is neurotoxin II, the minimum sufficient dose (DL) is 0.085 mg/kg.

-Karakurts ("black widows") live in tropical, subtropical and even temperate latitudes on all continents except Antarctica.
-Only females are dangerous to humans (their body size is up to 2 cm).
+Karakurts (“black widows”) live in tropical, subtropical and even temperate latitudes on all continents except Antarctica.
+Only females pose a danger to humans (their body size is up to 2 cm).
 Males are much smaller (0.5 cm) and are not able to bite through human skin.
-The toxicity of the poison has a pronounced seasonal dependence: September is about ten times more powerful than May.
+The toxicity of the poison has a pronounced seasonal dependence: the September one is about ten times more powerful than the May one.

-At the time of the bite, an instant burning pain is most often felt (in some sources, the bite is painless), spreading throughout the body after 15–30 minutes.
-Usually patients complain of unbearable pain in the abdomen, lower back, chest.
-A sharp tension of the abdominal muscles is characteristic.
-Shortness of breath, palpitations, increased heart rate, dizziness, headache, tremor, vomiting, pallor or flushing of the face, sweating, a feeling of heaviness in the thoracic and epigastric regions, exophthalmos and dilated pupils.
-The face becomes bluish.
-Priapism, bronchospasm, urinary retention and defecation are also characteristic.
-Psychomotor agitation in the later stages of poisoning is replaced by deep depression, blackout of consciousness, and delirium.
+At the moment of a bite, an immediate burning pain is most often felt (in some sources, the bite is painless), which spreads throughout the body within 15–30 minutes.
+Typically, patients complain of unbearable pain in the abdomen, lower back, and chest.
+Characterized by sharp tension in the abdominal muscles.
+Shortness of breath, palpitations, increased heart rate, dizziness, headache, tremor, vomiting, pallor or flushing of the face, sweating, a feeling of heaviness in the chest and epigastric areas, exophthalmos and dilated pupils.
+The face takes on a bluish tint.
+Priapism, bronchospasm, urinary and defecatory retention are also characteristic.
+Psychomotor agitation in the later stages of poisoning is replaced by deep depression, blackouts, and delirium.

-8. Eighth place behind the poison of the blue-ringed octopus (Hapalochlaena).
+8. Eighth place for the venom of the blue-ringed octopus (Hapalochlaena).

-The blue-ringed octopus is a genus of octopuses that includes four known species that live in the coastal waters of Australia, the Philippines, Indonesia and New Guinea.
-They are found at a depth of up to 50 meters, and they can be found both near reefs and on the gently sloping coast.
+The blue-ringed octopus is a genus of octopus that includes four known species, living in coastal waters Australia, Philippines, Indonesia and New Guinea.
+They are found at depths of up to 50 meters, and they can be found both near reefs and on the gently sloping coastline.
 The weight of animals varies in the range of 10-100 grams.
 The body of all mollusks of this genus is covered with large blue rings.
-Octopus rings are different.
-In some (Hapalochlaena maculosa), the rings are visible only in an aggressive state, in a period of calm they do not appear.
+Octopuses have different rings.
+In some (Hapalochlaena maculosa), the rings are visible only in an aggressive state; during periods of calm they do not appear.

-The venom of the blue-ringed octopus is maculotoxin, more precisely, tetrodotoxin, a neurotoxic poison.
+The venom of the blue-ringed octopus is maculotoxin, or more precisely, tetrodotoxin, a poison of neurotoxic action.
 It is produced not by the mollusk itself, but by the bacteria living in it.

 The poison blocks sodium channels, leading to muscle paralysis, stopping the respiratory muscles and, as a result, the heart.
-However, if a paralyzed person is kept on artificial respiration, after a while, tetrodotoxin is neutralized by the body.
+However, if a paralyzed person is kept on artificial respiration, after some time the tetrodotoxin is neutralized by the body.

-Artificial respiration, which must be done even if the victim seems to be dead, because. the action of the poison leads to a state in which the victim is fully aware of what is happening, but cannot give any signal.
+Artificial respiration, which must be done even if the victim appears dead, because the action of the poison leads to a state in which the victim is fully aware of what is happening, but cannot give any signal.

 7. In seventh place is the poison of a mollusk that lives on the east and north coasts of Australia, as well as on the east coast of Southeast Asia and China.
 This mollusk is called Conus geographus, or simply Cone.

-Mollusk shells are 15–20 cm long.
+The clam shells are 15–20 cm long.
 The cones are very active when touched in their habitat.
-Their toxic apparatus consists of a poisonous gland connected by a duct to a hard proboscis with a radula-grater located at the wide end of the shell, with sharp spikes that replace the teeth of the mollusk.
-If you take the shell in your hands, the mollusk instantly pushes the radula and sticks spikes into the body.
+Their toxic apparatus consists of a poisonous gland connected by a duct to a hard proboscis by a radula-grater located at the wide end of the shell, with sharp spines that replace the mollusk’s teeth.
+If you take the shell in your hands, the mollusk instantly extends the radula and thrusts spines into the body.

-The cone venom has a complex composition, the main damaging component is called alpha-conotoxin, the minimum sufficient dose is 0.012 mg / kg.
+The venom of the cone has a complex composition, the main damaging component is called alpha-conotoxin, the minimum sufficient dose is 0.012 mg/kg.

-There is no antidote for shellfish toxin - it is not for nothing that it is considered the most poisonous snail in the world!
-The only measure is profuse bleeding from the injection site.
+There is no antidote to the mollusk toxin - it is not without reason that it is considered the most poisonous snail in the world!
+The only measure is copious bloodletting from the injection site.

-6. Yellow scorpion venom (Androctonus australis) in sixth place.
+6. Venom of the yellow scorpion (Androctonus australis) in sixth place.

-Androctonus australis are medium sized scorpions up to 10-12 cm long and living up to 5 years.
-They have nothing to do with Australia: australis in Latin is “southern”, and androctonus in Greek is “killer”.
-They are found in the Middle East, in the north and southeast of Africa (Algeria, Tunisia, Lebanon, Israel, Egypt, Jordan, UAE, Iraq, Iran, etc.).
-Up to 80% of all serious poisonings and up to 95% of deaths from scorpion stings are associated with this type of scorpion.
+Androctonus australis - medium-sized scorpions up to 10-12 cm long and living up to 5 years.
+They have no relation to Australia: australis in Latin means “southern”, and androctonus in Greek means “murderer”.
+Found in the Middle East, north and southeast Africa (Algeria, Tunisia, Lebanon, Israel, Egypt, Jordan, UAE, Iraq, Iran, etc.).
+This type of scorpion is associated with up to 80% of all serious poisonings and up to 95% of deaths from scorpion injections.

-The bite of these extremely aggressive creatures can be fatal within seconds.
+A bite from these extremely aggressive creatures can be fatal within seconds.

-The venom of the yellow fat-tailed scorpion is produced in two enlarged glands located just behind the sting, which looks like a thorn at the end of the tail.
-It is they who give the scorpions the appearance of "fat men".
-It also differs from other scorpions in the color of the sting - from dark brown to black.
-Feeds mainly on small insects such as locusts or beetles, but easily kills small lizards or mice.
-As soon as the victim ceases to resist, the scorpion dismembers the body into small parts with the help of sharp claws.
+The venom of the yellow fat-tailed scorpion is produced in two enlarged glands located immediately behind the sting, which looks like a barb at the end of the tail.
+They are what give Scorpios the “fat” appearance.
+It also differs from other scorpions in the color of its sting - from dark brown to black.
+It feeds mainly on small insects such as locusts or beetles, but can easily kill a small lizard or mouse.
+As soon as the victim stops resisting, the scorpion dismembers the body into small parts using sharp claws.

-Antidote: antitoxic serum "Antiscorpion".
-As a slightly less effective replacement, Antikarakurt serum can be used.
-As a first aid, it is necessary to lubricate the wound with oil and apply a heating pad.
+Antidote: anti-toxic serum "Antiscorpion".
+Antikarakurt serum can be used as a slightly less effective replacement.
+As first aid, you need to lubricate the wound with oil and apply a heating pad.

-5. The fifth place is occupied by the poison of another representative of the seas - Fugu fish, belonging to the Tetraodontidae family.
+5. Fifth place is occupied by the poison of another representative of the seas - the Fugu fish, belonging to the Tetraodontidae family.

-Some species of the Tetraodontidae family (four-toothed, they are also pufferfish, dogfish and pufferfish) reach a length of up to half a meter.
-The habitat of the puffer fish is from the northern coast of Australia to the northern coast of Japan and from the southern coast of China to the eastern islands of Oceania.
+Some species of the Tetraodontidae family (four-toothed, also known as rockfish, dogfish and pufferfish) reach a length of up to half a meter.
+The habitat of puffer fish is from the northern coast of Australia to the northern coast of Japan and from the southern coast of China to the eastern islands of Oceania.

-The main damaging substance of the poison is tetrodotoxin, the minimum sufficient dose is 0.008 mg / kg.
-The poison belongs to neurotoxins, when it enters the body, it blocks sodium channels in the nerve endings.
-Puffer fish poisoning is fatal in 60% of cases.
-Despite this, the Japanese and Koreans revere fugu as a delicacy and risk their lives for the sake of gastronomic pleasure.
+The main damaging substance of the poison is tetrodotoxin, the minimum sufficient dose is 0.008 mg/kg.
+The poison is a neurotoxin; when it enters the body, it blocks sodium channels in nerve endings.
+Poisoning from puffer fish is fatal in 60% of cases.
+Despite this, the Japanese and Koreans revere fugu as a delicacy and risk their lives for gastronomic pleasure.
 Maybe it's worth it?

 Antidote: there is no special antidote; in case of poisoning, detoxification and symptomatic treatment are carried out.

-4. Australian taipan (Oxyuranus scutellatus) - the poison of this most poisonous snake on earth takes fourth place.
+4. Australian taipan (Oxyuranus scutellatus) – the venom of this most poisonous snake on earth ranks fourth.

 Taipans reach a length of 2 to 3.6 m.
-They are distinguished by a very aggressive character, but, fortunately, they are found only in sparsely populated areas on the northeast coast of Australia and southern New Guinea.
+They have a very aggressive character, but, fortunately, they are found only in sparsely populated areas on the northeast coast of Australia and the south of New Guinea.
 Taipan is very aggressive.
-When threatened, it twists its body and vibrates with the end of its tail.
-Snakes are most aggressive during the mating and skinning season, but that doesn't mean they are peaceful and docile at other times.
+When in danger, it twists its body and vibrates the end of its tail.
+Snakes are most aggressive during the mating period and skin change, but this does not mean that at other times they are peaceful and docile.

-When bitten by a taipan, paralysis of the respiratory muscles occurs and blood clotting is disturbed.
+When a taipan bites, paralysis of the respiratory muscles occurs and blood clotting is impaired.
 The venom of this snake is about a hundred times stronger than the venom of a cobra, and, without the use of antitoxic taipan serum, death after a bite occurs in 90% of cases.
-The amount of poison contained in one bite is capable of killing 100 people.
+The amount of poison contained in one bite can kill 100 people.

-The main damaging component of the poison is a substance called taipotoxin, the minimum sufficient dose is no more than 0.002 mg / kg.
+The main damaging component of the poison is a substance called thaipotoxin; the minimum sufficient dose is no more than 0.002 mg/kg.

-3. Opens the top three poison poison dart frogs / leaf climbers, or rather one of their representatives, the most poisonous frog in the world from the genus "Phyllobates" - the terrible leaf climber (Phyllobates terribilis).
+3. Opens the top three poison dart frogs/leaf climbers, or rather one of their representatives, the most poisonous frog in the world from the genus “Phyllobates” - the terrible leaf climber (Phyllobates terribilis).

-Frogs do not exceed 5 cm in length, usually brightly colored in gold, black-orange and black-yellow tones (warning coloration).
-If you will be brought to South America from Nicaragua to Colombia - do not grab them with your hands.
-A substance called batrachotoxin is secreted from the skin of these small, brightly colored frogs.
-It is so toxic that even its contact with the skin causes death.
-The poison has a strong cardiotoxic effect, causing extrasystoles and ventricular fibrillation, paralyzes the respiratory muscles, myocardium and skeletal muscles.
-Persistently and irreversibly increases the permeability of the resting membrane for sodium ions, blocks axonal transport.
+Frogs do not exceed 5 cm in length and are usually brightly colored in gold, black-orange and black-yellow tones (warning coloring).
+If you get carried away to South America from Nicaragua to Colombia, don’t grab them with your hands.
+A substance called batrachotoxin is secreted by the skin of these small, brightly colored frogs.
+It is so toxic that even contact with the skin can cause death.
+The poison has a strong cardiotoxic effect, causing extrasystoles and fibrillation of the ventricles of the heart, paralyzing the respiratory muscles, myocardium and skeletal muscles.
+Persistently and irreversibly increases the permeability of the resting membrane for sodium ions and blocks axonal transport.

-The American Indians use these poisonous frogs to grease hunting arrows and blowpipe darts.
+American Indians use these poisonous frogs for lubricating hunting arrows and blowpipe darts.
 Frogs are completely insensitive to their poison.
-The frogs themselves are not aggressive and do not rush at people, therefore the easiest and most effective way to protect against them is not to pick them up!
+The frogs themselves are not aggressive and do not rush at people, so the simplest and most effective way to protect yourself from them is not to pick them up!

 The minimum sufficient dose is 0.002 mg/kg.

-Antidote: currently does not exist.
-A strong antagonist is tetrodotoxin - wedge wedge ...
+Antidote: does not currently exist.
+A strong antagonist is tetrodotoxin - wedge by wedge...

-2. In second place is the substance palytoxin, produced by coral polyps Palythoa toxica, P. tuberculosa, P. caribacorum.
+2. In second place is the substance palytoxin, produced by coral polyps Palythoa toxica, P. tuberculosa, P. сaribacorum.

-The body of these polyps - the inhabitants of the coral reefs of the Indian and Pacific Oceans - does not consist of eight, as in ordinary corals, but of six or more than eight, the number of rays located on several corollas, usually a multiple of six.
+The body of these polyps - inhabitants of the coral reefs of the Indian and Pacific oceans - consists not of eight, like ordinary corals, but of six or more than eight, the number of rays located on several corollas, usually a multiple of six.

-Palitoxin is a cytotoxic poison.
-With a lesion, death occurs within a few minutes as a result of a sharp narrowing of the coronary vessels and paralysis of the respiratory muscles.
+Palytoxin is a cytotoxic poison.
+If affected, death occurs within a few minutes as a result of a sharp narrowing of the coronary vessels and paralysis of the respiratory muscles.

 Antidote: no. That's why it's in second place!

-1. And, finally, the leader is the larvae of the leaf beetle of the genus Diamphidia (D.Klocusta, D.Knigro-ornata, D.Kfemoralis).
+1. And, finally, the leader is the larvae of the leaf beetle of the genus Diamphidia (D.Кlocusta, D.Кnigro-ornata, D.Кfemoralis).

-The leaf beetle lives in South Africa and is a distant relative of the common Colorado potato beetle.
-Adults reach 10-12 mm in length.
-Females lay their eggs on the branches of Commiphora plants.
-The larvae burrow into the ground, pupate, and develop to a pupa in a few years.
+The leaf beetle lives in South Africa and have to distant relative the common Colorado potato beetle.
+Adults reach 10–12 mm in length.
+Females lay eggs on the branches of Commiphora plants.
+The larvae burrow into the ground, pupate and develop into a pupa over several years.

-A single-chain polypeptide that opens all sodium-potassium channels in the cell membrane for input, as a result of which the cell dies due to intracellular electrolyte imbalance.
-It has a neurotoxic and especially pronounced hemolytic effect, is able to reduce the hemoglobin content in the blood by 75% in a short period of time due to the massive destruction of red blood cells.
-Bushmen still use crushed diamphidian larvae: an arrow lubricated with this slurry can knock down an adult 500-kilogram giraffe.
+A single-chain polypeptide that opens all sodium-potassium channels in the cell membrane “for entry”, as a result of which the cell dies due to an imbalance in the intracellular electrolyte balance.
+It has a neurotoxic and especially pronounced hemolytic effect, capable of reducing the hemoglobin content in the blood by 75% in a short period of time due to the massive destruction of red blood cells.
+Bushmen still use crushed larvae of diamphidia: an arrow smeared with this liquid can knock down an adult 500-kilogram giraffe.

 The substance diamphotoxin contained in their “blood” is the most powerful natural poison on the planet.